UCO-HPC/buddy-documentation/source/general/ondemand.rst

 File Browser
 ************

 Ondemand offers a built in file browser.
 You can access it by going to Files>Home Directory.
 The file browser has options to upload files, edit text files, general file management, and more all within the web browser!
+Applications like Filezilla are no longer needed to move data to and from Buddy.

 .. image:: /_static/img/ondemand_file_browser.png
   :width: 100%